YZloser/My-CTF-Challenges/0ctf-2021-final/kernote/readme.md

  */
 ```

-CONFIG_STATIC_USERMODEHELPER will substitute the path with a static string when calling call_usermodehelper, which will prevent the exploit of hijacking prctl_hook, modprobe_path and etc.
+CONFIG_STATIC_USERMODEHELPER will substitute the path with a static string when calling call_usermodehelper, which will prevent the exploit of hijacking prctl_hook, modprobe_path and etc.

 ```c
 struct subprocess_info *call_usermodehelper_setup(const char *path, char **argv,